WWE's China hopes rest on Bin Wang's big shoulders

 There are regulatory and political risks.
 Chinese regulators can shut WWE's operations down at any time if they deem them inconsistent with the country's values.

-For the same reason, regulators shut down Apple Inc's (AAPL.O) online book and movie sales in China.
+For the same reason, regulators shut down Apple Inc's online book and movie sales in China.

 WWE may also come to rue its close ties with U.S. President-elect Donald Trump, a member of the WWE Hall of Fame who used to appear regularly at matches.